 Taking time from your busy schedule to slow down and brew a cup of tea can do wonders for your state of mind.
 This simple act can bring more mindfulness and self care into your days.
 For centuries, tea has been seen as an art form as specific herbs need special attention, temperatures of water and brewing times.
 So dive in, and learn what the tea needs, spend some time smelling the herbs, observing how the tea flowers in hot water and smelling the healing aromas.
 There’s a tea out there for almost everything- lucky us!

-- Green tea or matcha if you need a little energy boost.
+• Green tea or matcha for a little energy boost.

-- Chrysanthemum and goji tea- for tired eyes, Pro Tip- after tea has brewed and tea bag has cool you can place onto your eyes and use as a poltice to further enhance the benefits for your eyes.
+• Chrysanthemum and goji tea- for tired eyes, Pro Tip- after tea has brewed and tea bag has cool you can place onto your eyes and use as a poltice to multiply the benefits for your eyes.

-- Fennel and mint tea- for a digestive tonic.
+• Fennel and mint tea works as a digestive tonic.

-- Rose tea- can help soothe your nerves and improve your mood, it has also been known to make you more open to receive and accept love.
+• Rose tea- soothes your nerves and uplifts your mood, it is also known to make you more open to receive and accept love.

 2. Qigong/ Tai Qi

 These activities are great to get your blood moving and bring you into the present moment.
 Look for classes in your local area if you need to know where to start.
 If you are in the Portland Area there are great classes offered at the Lan Su Chinese Garden.
-You can even look online for a short flow that you can incorporate into you daily routine. .
-Even five minutes a day can help lower stress levels and ease pain.
+You can search online for a short flow that you can add into your daily routine. .
+Even five minutes a day can reduce stress and ease pain.
 My favorite Qigong Activity is shaking.
-This activity requires no special workout clothes or fancy mat, you can do it anywhere!
+This activity requires no fancy workout clothes or mat, you can do it anywhere!

-- Take a few deep belly breaths and allow your body to relax.
+• Take a some deep breaths and let your body to relax.

-- Soften your knees, jaw and neck, spread your toes wide.
+• Straighten your knees, jaw and neck, open your legs wide.

-- You can shake a slowly or vigorously as you need.
-Down worry about looking silly, just get into it!
+• You can shake a slowly or strongly as you like.
+Don’t worry about looking stupid, just get into it!

 When you are ready to stop, stop abruptly and close your eyes, notice if there is any movement in the stillness, take a few deep breaths before stepping back into your day.